 It’s easy for us to acknowledge the cause within ourselves when good things are happening in our life and career.
 When we are accompanied by success and recognition.
 Then we have no problem taking credit and attributing the laurels to our personality.
 However, when we are faced with fears and other destructive things, when our professional activities encounter setbacks.
 Disappointment accompanied by feelings of shame and guilt, it’s extremely difficult for us to admit that we ourselves are the cause of these inopportune events.
 We do whatever we can to shirk responsibility for all of the negative events, often blaming the circumstances and other people.

-Find out more in the SQ based personal branding course “The concept of Authenticity”.
+Find out more in the SQ based personal branding course “Embrace your Authenticity”.

 Join me on Facebook.